Mary Anning: Ichthyosaurs

 Anning found several other ichthyosaur fossils between 1815 and 1819, including almost complete skeletons of varying sizes.
 In 1821, William Conybeare and Henry De la Beche, both members of the Geological Society of London, collaborated on a paper that analysed in detail the specimens found by Anning and others.
 They concluded that ichthyosaurs were a previously unknown type of marine reptile, and based on differences in tooth structure, they concluded that there had been at least three species.
 Also in 1821, Anning found the 20 ft skeleton from which the species Ichthyosaurus platydon (now Temnodontosaurus platyodon) would be named.
 In the 1980s it was determined that the first ichthyosaur specimen found by Joseph and Mary Anning was also a member of Temnodontosaurus platyodon.

 In 2022, two plaster casts of the first complete ichthyosaur skeleton fossil found by Anning that was destroyed in the bombing of London during the Second World War, were discovered in separate collections.
-One is at the Peabody Museum of Natural History at Yale University in the USA and the other at the Natural History Museum in Berlin, Germany.
+One is at the Peabody Museum of Natural History at Yale University in the US and the other at the Natural History Museum in Berlin, Germany.
 The casts may be secondary, being made from a direct cast of the fossil, but are determined to be of good condition, "historically important", and likely taken from the specimen put for sale at auction by Anning in 1820.